jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 interest, she decided to move forward and launch a community interest company (a UK term for not-for-profit social enterprises) in
+```
 2012.

 ```
-```
-She describes the business model in a paper called Knowledge Unlatched: Toward an Open and Networked Future for Academic Publishing :
+She describes the business model in a paper called Knowledge Unlatched: Toward an Open and Networked Future for Academic Publishing:
 ```
 ```
 1 Publishers offer titles for sale reflecting